Oncogenes, tumor suppressor genes, molecular genetics of GI cancers (colon, pancreatic, upper GI)

 1. To understand the role of oncogenes (EGFR, cyclin D1, Ras) and tumor suppressor genes (p53, p120catenin) in the tumor microenvironment as they relate to tumor cell migration and invasion in GI cancers, using organotypic culture and mouse models.

-2. To define mechanisms underlying cell lineage during pancreatic development and cancer
+2. To define mechanisms underlying cell lineage fate decisions during pancreatic development and cancer

 3. To functionally characterize oncogenes in colon cancers.